Flight Part 3 - Emergency / Advanced

 In 1.6.14 and later this setting was re-introduced as an op-in setting that's disabled by default, and by default stick movements will not interrupt Return Mode

 This change was made as a response to feedback that accidental stick movements were interrupting these flight modes erroneously.
-To change this behavior, you can toggle Advanced Mode and change the COM_RC_OVERRIDE parameter to 1 in Vehicle Setup.
+To change this behavior, you can toggle and change the COM_RC_OVERRIDE parameter to 1 in Vehicle Setup.

 If orientation is lost, neutralize inputs and activate position mode.
 Then work to identify the front of the aircraft.